 Budgeted Funds - are the primary operating funds of the Commonwealth.
 They account for all budgeted governmental transactions.
 Major budgeted funds include the General, Stabilization and Commonwealth Transportation Funds, which are identified by the Comptroller as the operating funds of the Commonwealth.
-In addition, there are ten smaller budgeted funds, the Intragovernmental Services Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Children and Families Protection Fund, the Massachusetts Tourism Fund, the Local Capital Projects Fund, the Local Aid Stabilization Fund, the Manufacturing Fund and the Community College Fund.
+In addition, there are twelve smaller budgeted funds, the Intragovernmental Services Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Children and Families Protection Fund, the Community First Trust Fund, the Massachusetts Tourism Fund, the Local Capital Projects Fund, the Gaming Local Aid Fund, the Local Aid Stabilization Fund, the Manufacturing Fund and the Community College Fund.